 Here’s a more specific comparison of DS Quin Violet vs DS Bordeaux.

-Quin Violet is bluer and a bit duller.
-This is especially noticeable in dilute, where Quin Violet dilutes to lavender and Bordeaux dilutes to a sort of pale peony/lilac.
+Quin Violet is bluer and duller.
+Note that Quin Violet dilutes to lavender and Bordeaux dilutes to a sort of pale peony/lilac.
+In masstone, Bordeaux almost reads as crimson.
+See also Finding a Dark Magenta: Comparing Quin Fuchsia, Quin Violet, and Bordeaux.

 Comparison to Other Brands